 The full-service internet terminals at all branches of Spokane Public Library are reserved for valid library card holders.
-Individuals are limited to one hour's use per day and may not use a library card other than their own.
+Individuals are limited to 90 minutes' use per day and may not use a library card other than their own.
 Individuals must also follow the library’s Rules of Conduct while using the internet computers.
 All computers provide filtered access to the internet.
 See the Library's Internet Policy for more information.

 There are several options for non-card holders.
 If you live within Spokane County, you should be eligible for a free card.
 If you live outside the county, you can purchase a card for $3.50 a month, $10.50 a quarter, or $42 a year.
 With a purchased card you can use our full-service internet computers, check out library materials, and access our our online Resources from outside the library.
 This is a good option if you are planning to be in Spokane for a while.